joakimk/joakimk.github.com/_posts/2009-04-03-script-to-show-cruisecontrol-status-with-lava-lamps.markdown

 We've been using this script at work to show the build status using lava lamps =).

-To control the lamps we use a <a href="http://www.telldus.se/products/tellstick">TellStick</a>
-which is a transmitter that plugs into USB and lets us control wireless remote switches.
+To control the lamps we use a [TellStick](http://www.telldus.se/products/tellstick) which is a transmitter that plugs into USB and lets us control wireless remote switches.

 [https://gist.github.com/89810](https://gist.github.com/89810):